-Senior Lecturer in Mathematics Education, The University of Sydney, NSW
+Associate Professor in Mathematics Education, The University of Sydney, NSW

 There is no doubt that one of the most fundamental and essential responsibilities of teachers is to ensure that all children develop competence and confidence in basic computation.
 Educators also know that this must go beyond just memorisation of basic facts if we are to equip our students with the mathematical understanding and flexibility of thinking required for more complex mathematics.
 A major strength of the Numerical Acumen approach is the focus on establishing a range of reliable mental computation strategies.
 The website provides a unique and valuable resource for both teachers and students, that should prove to be effective in raising levels of both competence and confidence.

 Proficient learners of mathematics wield their mental arithmetic speedily and automatically.
 I am sure that Numerical Acumen can help hone the mathematical weaponry that all students need.